 For the purposes of subparagraph 30(2)(c)(iv) of the IC General Rules, there are no information requirements to demonstrate the absence of the hazard characteristic, respiratory sensitisation.
-If you do not have any of the information detailed in part 6.9.16 that demonstrates that the chemical has this hazard characteristic then you can assume it does not for the purposes of categorisation.
+If you do not have any information that demonstrates that the chemical has this hazard characteristic then you can assume it does not for the purposes of categorisation.